 Lower middle market focus

-Nick shares frameworks and analysis on YouTube — free.
+Nick shares frameworks and analysis on YouTube for free.
 Watch, decide if the thinking resonates, then talk.

 7 actionable tips from a PE investor on preparation, deal structure, and what buyers actually pay for.